-The AAPD shall work with all concerned medical and dental colleagues and organizations to remove barriers to hospital dental care for patients best treated in that setting.
+The AAPD shall work with all concerned medical and dental colleagues and organizations to remove barriers to hospital and operating room access for dental care for patients best treated in those settings.
 The AAPD affirms that hospitals or outpatient settings providing surgical treatment should not discriminate against pediatric dental patients requiring care under general anesthesia.
 Such patients and their care providers need access to these facilities.
 The dental patient, as with any other patient, should have the right to be seen in a timely manner.